 Improves Google Ranking

-There are many different options available for those looking to buy an SSL certificate.
-From the very low-cost RapidSSL to the most costly Geotrust, there are many different types of SSL Certificates available.
-Canadian Web Hosting offers a wide variety of SSL Certificates, which you can see here.
+There are many different options available for those looking to buy an SSL certificate, from the very low-cost RapidSSL to the more costly Geotrust.
+Canadian Web Hosting offers a wide variety of SSL Certificates.

 And that’s it!
 You can now rest assured that the traffic on your site is secure, and your customers protected.